FINANCIALS

 All trip payments are due 45 days prior to departure.
 Should the trip cancel for whatever reason, your fee will be refunded less your $250 per person deposit.
 If you cancel less than 30 days prior to departure, 50% of the trip cost less the non-refundable deposit will be refunded.

 Cancellation within 14 days of the trip results in a 25% refund less the non-refundable deposit.
 All cancellation fees will be designated as a donation to your group's project.
-In the interest of the safety of all concerned, El Porvenir reserves the right to cancel a group trip, in which case all fees except the non-refundable deposit paid to El Porvenir are refundable.
+In the interest of the safety of all concerned, El Porvenir reserves the right to cancel a group trip, in which case all fees except the non-refundable deposit paid to El Porvenir are refunded.

 SHOULD I BRING CASH, AND IF SO, HOW MUCH?